Holographic nature of critical quantum states of proteins

-Finally, we can also directly confirm the value of the correlation fractal dimension of the wave functions.
-Measuring the fractal dimension in space is complicated and hampered by the intricate geometry of proteins.
-Calculating the fractal dimension in the energy space following Refs.\cite{ketzmerick1992slow,huckestein1994relation} is more straightforward.
-We select a site $i^*$ for each protein for which the energy space inverse participation ratio is the smallest $\min_i\sum_n |\varphi_i^n|^4$.
-Then, we take boxes in the energy space so that $l$ neighboring energies are grouped in the same box.
-For each box, we calculate the probability $P_k=\sum_{n=n_k}^{n_{k+1}-1} |\varphi_{i^*}^n|^2$, where $n_k=(k-1)\cdot l+1$ is where the $k^{th}$ box starts.
-We can introduce $\epsilon=l/N$ as the size of the box relative to the system size and the function
+Finally, we directly confirm the value of the correlation fractal dimension of the wave functions. {Measuring the fractal dimension in real space is complicated due to the intricate geometry of proteins.} Instead, we calculate the fractal dimension in energy space following Refs.\cite{ketzmerick1992slow,huckestein1994relation}.
+We select a site \(i^*\) for each protein for which the energy space inverse participation ratio is minimized, i.e. \(\min_i\sum_n |\varphi_i^n|^4\).
+Then, we group \(l\) neighboring energies into the same box.
+For each box, we calculate the probability